 If you can't pay your student loan, a mortgage lender will be concerned.
 You also won't be able to make timely mortgage payments, which in most cases will be higher than a student loan payment.
 To deal with this increased risk a VA mortgage lender is going to require that the full monthly payments on a student loan in forbearance be included in your DTI ratio.

 As the student debt crisis continues to be dealt with and new solutions emerge from the government, more opportunities to lighten your student loan debt are becoming available.
 There are a number of ways for your debt to be forgiven, for a full breakdown of the Department of Education's Forgiveness, Cancellation, and Discharge Program, read their guide here.
 Military members and servicemen are eligible for forgiveness through military service or the Segal AmeriCorps Education Award.

-If you’re considering a home purchase, first ask yourself if you’re on strong financial footing and ready to make the commitment.
-If you decide you’re ready call a VA loan specialist at 855-524-7279 to discuss how your student loans will play in the homebuying process.
-You can also email me with your questions at email@example.com.
+If you're considering a home purchase, first ask yourself if you're on strong financial footing and ready to make the commitment.
+If you decide you're ready, call a VA loan specialist at 855-870-8845 to discuss how your student loans will play in the homebuying process or get started online today.

 Answer a few questions below to speak with a specialist about what your military service has earned you.